cjlangan/rstudio-knit-cli/README.md

 ## Installation
 - Download the files from this repo
-- run the installation script
+- run the installation script:

 ```bash
 chmod +x install.sh